SimonelDavid/SimonelDavid/README.md

 ---

 ## 🌟 Achievements
-- **Finalist:** [Insert details about the specific achievement if known]
+- **ROSPIN Community:** Coordinated a team of over 50 members for over a year and developed space communities in more than ten cities all over Romania.
-- **ROSPIN Academy:** Coordinated over 300 students in a national educational program on the space industry.
+- **ROSPIN School:** Coordinated over 300 students in a national educational program on the space industry.
-- **Mentor for EUSDC Cluj-Napoca:** Guided a high school team to victory in a space mission design competition.
+- **Mentor for ROSDC Cluj-Napoca:** Guided a high school team to victory in a space mission design competition.

 ---